 Former Rep. Allen West, chairman of the Dallas County Republican Party, was equally blunt.
 He said Ms. Crockett’s sharp rhetoric will make it impossible for her to build a winning coalition, and Mr. Talarico’s attempts to court Christian voters won’t survive scrutiny.
 “We call that woke Jesus,” Mr. West said.
 “And woke Jesus is not going to play well in Texas.”

-More broadly, he argued that Democrats’ message on the economy, immigration, and energy simply doesn’t sell in rural Texas, and that they’re overestimating their appeal in the cities, too.
+He argued that Democrats’ message on the economy, immigration and energy simply doesn’t sell in rural Texas and that Democrats are overestimating their appeal in the cities.

 “They’re on the wrong side of all the issues that matter here in the state of Texas,” Mr. West said.